MichaelDalton7/computer-pointer-controller/README.md

 ## Benchmarks

-The benchmarks were performed on a Macbook Pro 2017 model which is equipped with
+The benchmark tests were performed on a Macbook Pro 2017 model which was equipped with

 - Intel Core i7 2.8 GHz Quad-Core
 - 16 GB Ram

-Benchmark tests were performed on the model precisions FP32, FP16 and INT8
+Tests were performed on the model precisions FP32, FP16 and INT8

 The logs for the benchmark tests can be found in the file [benchmark_tests.log](./src/benchmark_tests.log)

-The tests were ran on the file [demo.mp4](./bin/demo.mp4)
+The tests used the video file [./bin/demo.mp4](./bin/demo.mp4) for input.

+## Results

 ### FP32 Results